 I am a DONA (Doulas of North America) trained and certified postpartum doula (since 2006), a Certified Lactation Counselor (since 2010) and am also certified in infant CPR.
-I teach Birth Day Presence's Breastfeeding & Newborn Care Class and I enjoy working with nursing parents, demonstrating infant massage and “baby wearing,” and supporting parents who are struggling with postpartum mood disorders, including postpartum depression and anxiety.
+The New York Times described me as “a modern Mary Poppins: a combination friend, teacher and spirit guide…” I teach Birth Day Presence's Breastfeeding & Newborn Care Class and I enjoy working with nursing parents, demonstrating infant massage and “baby wearing,” and supporting parents who are struggling with postpartum mood disorders, including postpartum depression and anxiety.
 I regularly pursue continuing education opportunities and am always deepening my knowledge about newborn care, lactation support and postpartum parents.
 I've been lucky to work with a diverse range of families, including single, adoptive, and LGBTQ+ parents.
 I'm a former documentary maker and my films about body image and family issues have been broadcast on PBS, HBO and beyond; my short radio pieces can be heard on This American Life; and an autobiographical essay of mine was included in the anthology Out of the Ordinary: Growing Up with Gay, Lesbian and Transgender Parents.
 I left my documentary career and became a postpartum doula after seeing a dear friend go through a severe postpartum depression.
 That experience convinced me that more support is essential for all parents-- whether it's their first baby or not.
 I am the proud mother of a son born in July 2007 and I live with my family in Kensington/Windsor Terrace, Brooklyn.

 (Yes, that's me wearing my son in my favorite stretchy wrap in Fall 2007.
 It's an old photo, but I love it!
 And that stretchy wrap is in my postpartum kit, so if we work together, you may see me wearing your baby in that very same carrier!)